GVersteeg/Coursera_GCD_CourseProject/README.md

 **Step 4: Prepare the names for the measurement columns** To setup valid, self-explanatory column names for the measurement variables, I took three steps to setup a vector that conatinas nice names for the columns of both main measurement data sets:

-    * used NameVector as vector with names derived from the features.txt file.
+    * I used NameVector as a vector with names derived from the features.txt file.
       Please note that features.txt contains invalid column names that will cause problems in dplyr::bind_rows and dplyr::select later on, therefor we need to make them valid.
-    * used "make.names"" to obtain legal and unique column names.
+    * I used "make.names" to obtain legal and unique column names.
       Please note that make.names replaces illegal characters into dots, that we need to delete.
-    * used "sub"" to delete the resulting "double dot"'s and the "dot at the end"'s.
+    * I used "sub"" to delete the resulting "double dot"'s and the "dot at the end"'s.
 Note that this step already prepares the self-explanatory variable-names.
 So we do not need to change the variable-names of the resulting tidy data set anymore.

 **Step 5: Name all columns**
 Name the columns of the subsets of data from the test and train group:

     * testActs/trainActs get columnname "Activity"
     * testSubjects/trainSubjects get columnname "Subject"
     * testSet/trainSet get the cleansed columnnames derived out of features (in the order of features.txt)

 **Step 6: Combine the columns**
 Combines the columns of the data from the test-/train groups in the order activity and subject followed by the measurement variables.
 That order is used because of later grouping based on requirement "for each activity and each subject").Using bind_cols() for speed.